DarthNerdus/figmagen/README.md

 ## figmagen

-A python script to retrieve programmatically retrieve Figma design files and generate SVGs use the first-party Figma API.
+A python script to retrieve programmatically retrieve Figma design files and generate SVGs using the first-party Figma API.

 ### Requirements
 ```bash